Yearlong Fellow Testimonials

-The DREAM Project’s Yearlong Volunteer Program has helped shape our DREAM alumni into who they are today.
-Past and current volunteers have expressed the many benefits of the program, including increased Spanish language skills, independence, professional development, cultural sensitivity, event planning and fundraising skills, and curriculum planning, in addition to valuable classroom experience.
-Whether you plan on a teaching career or not, the DREAM Project’s volunteer program is a great resume builder that will help lead you to success in future endeavors.
-Take a look at how it has helped past volunteers:
+The DREAM Project’s Yearlong Fellow Program has helped shape our DREAM alumni into who they are today.
+Past and current fellows have expressed the many benefits of the program, including increased Spanish language skills, independence, professional development, cultural sensitivity, event planning and fundraising skills, and curriculum planning, in addition to valuable classroom experience.
+Whether you plan on a teaching career or not, the DREAM Project’s fellow program is a great resume builder that will help lead you to success in future endeavors.
+Take a look at how it has helped past fellows:

 Madeline Baird – Deportes para la vida Intern